 1st Timothy 3:16 is often quoted as God manifesting in the flesh of Jesus Christ.
 The New Testament affirms the fullness of the Godhead dwells in Jesus Christ bodily (Col 2:9), however this is not the focal point of this verse.
 As we investigate each line of the verse it can bring us to its true meaning!

 The context of the 3rd chapter of 1st Timothy is about godliness and the conduct of believers.
-The great mystery of 1st Timothy 3:16 is God manifesting in the flesh of believers and them living out godly lives!
+The great mystery of 1st Timothy 3:16 is God manifesting in the flesh of believers and their living out godly lives!

 A similar use of the phrase “manifested in the flesh” is also seen in 2nd Cor 4:11; “for we who live are constantly being delivered over to death for Jesus’ sake, so that the life of Jesus also may be manifested in our mortal flesh”.